spotinst/help/src/docs/elastigroup/features/azure/shutdown-script-in-elastigroup-for-azure.md

 # Shutdown Script in Elastigroup for Azure

 Running Low-Priority VMs (LPVMs) in Azure reduces the infrastructure costs by 80%.
 However, LPVMs might get terminated by Azure within a very short notice of 0 to 30 seconds.
-With Elastigroup, there’s a way to run workloads in a reliable, and efficient manner, maintaining High-Availability while reducing 80% of the VM costs.
+With Elastigroup, there's a way to run workloads in a reliable, and efficient manner, maintaining High-Availability while reducing 80% of the VM costs.

 DevOps and IT Engineers, want to have control over a clean and graceful shutdown process when a VM is being terminated.
 Elastigroup enables two important features for LPVMs: